SmartlyDressedGames/Unturned-Docs/items/structure-asset.rst

 Structure Assets
 ================

-Structures can be placed by players.
+Structures are created from the ItemStructureAsset class.
+They can be placed by players.
 Some structure pieces require another structure piece in order to be placed.

 This inherits the :ref:`PlaceableAsset <doc_item_asset_placeable>` class.